Boefy/RaceESC/README.md

 # RaceESC
-Custom 2S ESC (for ~1/10 scale RC cars) with I2C, TCS, ABS and more!
+Custom 4 layer 2S ESC (for ~1/10 scale RC cars) with I2C, TCS, ABS and more!
 RaceESC is a compact, lightweight, 40A capable esc  with an I2C connector for other projects (telemetry, etc).
 This esc will support two way communication with a host microcontroller over i2c, allowing telemetry to be shared with it.
 The ESC will run am32 firmware, with traction control and abs built in, however connecting to a host MCU with an IMU, or a standalone I2C IMU, the ESC can more accurately react to slips using a PID controller.

 Features: